travismacdonald/TrainingMode-CommunityEdition/README.md

         - Option to auto-restore state when the CPU performs a counter action.
         - Takeover HMN playback at any point.
         - Press DPad left/right when browsing savestates to quickly change pages.
+        - Taunt is disabled by default.
         - Savestates can now always be saved.
 (May cause crashes if you save during special moves).
     - CPU Options:
         - Random custom DI option.
 The CPU will pick a random option from your custom TDI.
         - CPU Shield angling options.
+        - Added Wavedash counter actions.
         - Tech animations can be set invisible after they are distinguishable.
         - Added usmash OoS and all specials moves as counter actions.
         - All special moves can be used as counter actions.